-HORT 113

-Greenhouse Management (1-4)
+HORT 113 S Greenhouse Management (1-4) 3 Credits

-This course focuses on factors involved in site selection, construction and management of greenhouses for the production of horticulture
+This course focuses on factors involved in site selection, construction and management of greenhouses for the production of horticulture crops

-HORT 204
+HORT 204 As Needed Nursery Management/Landscape and Design (3-2) 4 Credits

-Nursery Management/Landscape and Design (3-2) 4 Credits General principles and practices involved in the commercial production, management and marketing of landscaped plants and the fundamental principles of landscape design with practical exercises in planning and preparing master planting plans and cost estimates for the home grounds.
+General principles and practices involved in the commercial production, management and marketing of landscaped plants and the fundamental principles of landscape design with practical exercises in planning and preparing master planting plans and cost estimates for the home grounds.
 Field trips will be required.

-Poultry Judging & Selection I (0-2)
+POSC 101 F,S Poultry Judging & Selection I (0-2) 1 Credit